 Following the 7pm performance on Saturday 15 February, join playwright, Campion Decent, director, Kim Hardwick, and original campaign activist, Lee-Gwen Booth, to discuss the events detailed in The Campaign and the process of making the play.

 Image shows Tasmanian gay law reform supporter, Lee-Gwen Booth, being arrested at Salamanca Market in 1988.
 Credit Roger Lovell and The Mercury, 1988.

-Reflecting on the legacy of Tasmania’s protracted battle to decriminalise homosexuality, leading activist in that campaign, Rodney Croome AM, will be joined by Julie McCrossin AM, the Hon.
-Michael Kirby AC CMG and Anna Brown OAM to discuss contemporary and future battlegrounds, as well as the role played by personal storytelling, strategic risk-taking and compromise in achieving significant and meaningful social and legal change.
+Reflecting on the legacy of Tasmania’s protracted battle to decriminalise homosexuality, MC and host Julie McCrossin AM will be joined by leading activist in the Tasmanian campaign, Rodney Croome AM, plus the Hon.
+Michael Kirby AC CMG and Anna Brown OAM, to discuss contemporary and future battlegrounds, as well as the role played by personal storytelling, strategic risk-taking and compromise in achieving significant and meaningful social and legal change.

 Director Kim Hardwick

 |Wed 12 Feb||7pm|

 |Thu 13 Feb||7pm|